 Ternovna appears to be a floating island in the midst of chaos.
 Approximately 10 miles in diameter (but irregularly shaped), this demense is dominated by the palace of Lloitira.
 Low and rambling with internal courtyards and gardens, Thorn-house appears inviting, almost sleepy.
 A formal hedge maze stretching over a third of the island; another section is covered in formal gardens.
 On closer inspection, all the plants are barbed, poisonous, and predatory.
 Unwary creatures get trapped and eaten by the maze (which shifts constantly) or by the hypnotic flowers.
 Deception is the order of the day.
 The palace itself echoes faintly with the sound of pleasure and pain.
 Implements of torture abound (and are wielded gleefully on and by the inhabitants).
 Illusion magic and shapeshifting are ubiquitous among the denizens of this place.
 Unlike the Twisted One (who collects only art and twists his servants to be more "useful), the Lady of Pain enjoys company and will often "hire" (knowingly or not) mortals to entertain her and her hedonistic court.
 She even pays them well, but very few escape without scars on body or soul from the experiences in that perverse place.

 Physically the largest demense, Zubna is a vast jungle, dense with life.
 Unlike mortal jungles, everything here is savage and predatory.
 Unlike Ternovna, the predatory creatures here (including the plants) are hunters (some active, some ambush-style).
 Kill or be killed, eat or be eaten.
-Higher creatures (animals and humanoids alike) that die are reborn to start the cycle again.
+Higher creatures (animals and humanoids alike) that die are reborn to start the cycle again unless unlucky enough to be killed and devoured by a soul-eater such as the Fang.
 Inhabited mostly by were-creatures and lovers of savagery and bloodshed, Zubna is dangerous place to visit.
 Stalking through this jungle is the fiercest predator of them all--the Red Fang himself.
 What civilization exists centers around the Grand Arena--a ramshackle pit where gladitorial games take place constantly.
 All games are to the death (and usually end with the winner devouring the loser).
 Treasures can be won here, but the loser's soul itself is forfeit.

 Unlike demenses, habitations make no attempt at appearing like landscapes or mortal places.
 They are simply rooms, connected to one another by portals.
 They float in the void--breaking through the walls drops one into the unstructured abyss.
 What windows appear show false landscapes or nothing at all, as the owner wishes.
 These take less power to maintain.
 Of the Princes, only Oro-laen maintains a habitation.
 There are an uncountable number of such habitations.
 Some stand empty--their owners dispersed or consumed by one of the other denizens of the abyss or slain in combat with other powers.
 These empty habitations slowly dissolve into the void.